TREATMENT — Treatment of pyogenic liver abscess should include drainage and antibiotic therapy.

 Antibiotics — No randomized controlled trials have evaluated empiric antibiotic regimens for treatment of pyogenic liver abscess.
 Treatment recommendations are based upon the probable source of infection and should be guided by local bacterial resistance patterns if known.
 (See 'Microbiology' above.)

 Empiric broad-spectrum parenteral antibiotics should be administered pending abscess gram stain and culture results.
-We suggest one of the following regimens (table 1):
+We suggest one of the following regimens (table 1):- Monotherapy with a beta-lactam/beta-lactamase inhibitor, such as ampicillin-sulbactam (3 g every six hours) OR piperacillin/tazobactam (4.5 g every six hours) OR ticarcillin-clavulanate (3.1 g every six hours)

 For patients with beta-lactam intolerance, alternative empiric regimens include: